Lexi-Ewald/unity-menubar/README.md

 **Notes:**
 - Global menu on Unity seems to require `libdbusmenu-{qt5,gtk3}` and/or `appmenu-gtk-module` packages.
 - Unity-menubar.patch is tested for firefox version 132.0.*
-- Ubuntu firefox and thunderbird global menu is built on [launchpad.net](https://launchpad.net/~darkgrave/+archive/ubuntu/ffunity)
+- Ubuntu firefox-unity and thunderbird-unity global menu is built on [launchpad.net](https://launchpad.net/~darkgrave/+archive/ubuntu/ffunity)